kcaliskan/advanced-js/4-closures/2-closures.md

 getHeavyDuty(800);
 ```

-The first heavy duty was created three times vs heavyDutyClosure created only once.
-In heavyDutyClosure, we were able to create the big array once and because we knew we were going to access it a lot.
+The first `heavyDuty` was created three times vs `heavyDutyClosure` created only once.
+In `heavyDutyClosure`, we were able to create the big array once and because we knew we were going to access it a lot.
 We just maintain that closure scope over it and we were able to call it over and over without doing all that creation destruction work.

 4. Encapsulation